-REMUNERATION AND HUMAN RESOURCE COMMITTEE ("RHRC")
+REMUNERATION AND HUMAN RESOURCE COMMITTEE (RHRC)

 The RHRC is chaired by Ms Euleen Goh, and its members are Mr Koh Poh Tiong and Mr Michael Kok.
 All of the RHRC members (including the RHRC Chairman) are independent Directors.
+Upon the retirement of Mr Koh Poh Tiong at the conclusion of the forthcoming AGM, the Board will appoint a suitable replacement to the RHRC.

 The RHRC has access to expert advice from external consultants on remuneration.
-In FY2016-17, the RHRC sought views on market practices and trends from an external consultant, Aon Hewitt.
+In FY2017-18, the RHRC sought views on market practices and trends from an external consultant, Aon Hewitt.
 The RHRC undertook a review of the independence and objectivity of the external consultants through discussions with them and was satisfied that the external consultant has no relationships with the Company that would affect their independence and objectivity.